 There are many things you can do after the birth of your baby as well to help build their immune systems.
-For example: Let your baby play outside in the sunshine, sitting on the grass and picking up dirt.
+For example: Breastfeed your baby as breastmilk contains a wide range of antibodies to enhance your baby’s immune system

 There is increasing evidence that gut bacteria and skin flora has an impact on health.
 A vaginal birth (or a vaginal swab following a C-section) followed by skin to skin contact with your baby helps to colonise your baby with optimal friendly gut and skin bacteria or flora.

-Guidelines suggest that 6 months exclusive breastfeeding is the best thing for a baby.
+Guidelines suggest that 6 months exclusive breastfeeding is the best thing for a baby followed by continued breastfeeding alongside the introduction of solid food.
 Breastmilk contains antibodies from the mum that protect your baby and build her immune system.

 One of the main ways that your child’s immunity develops is being challenged by a range of normal microbes and germs in the environment.
 Our immune system has evolved over millions of years to protect the body from bacteria, viruses and other parasites.

-In recent decades we have sterilised our environment, killing many of the friendly microbes in our houses with cleaning products etc.
+In recent decades, we have overused anti-bacterial products in our environment, killing many of the friendly microbes in our houses with cleaning products etc.

 Many doctors today are now warning that it might not be good to be ‘too clean.’
 The “Hygiene Hypothesis” suggests that one of the reasons that recent generations of children are suffering from increased rates of eczema, asthma, hay fever and auto-immune diseases is that our highly developed immune system attacks itself (or safe things like pollen) when there are not enough natural microbes and parasites around for our immune system to deal with.